tnichols217/notes-old/APLang/Research Paper/Paper.md

 **Maintainability**

 Another great call for modularity is in the maintainability of such systems.
 With the example of NASA's robots again, modularity allowed these robots to be easily transportable, quickly assembled, and easily repaired and upgraded (mod in robots).
 The modularity of systems allows it to be easily disassembled into smaller modules, facilitating transportability and reassembly.
 On top of being easy to repair, “a decomposable system may be able to limp along even if some subsystems are damaged or incomplete” (mod in tech).
 Modular systems tend to be more robust and resistent to damage.
-Since each module rely on each other, yet are able to work indiv
+Since each module rely on each other, yet are able to work individually,

 **Progessivity**